 Cape Cod Community College is committed to providing a safe and secure environment conducive to education.
-The safety and well-being of our student, faculty, staff, and guests is paramount in the continued successes seen at Cape Cod Community College.
+The safety and well-being of our students, faculty, staff, and guests is paramount in the continued successes seen at Cape Cod Community College.
 Our continued achievements is also dependent on its community.
-Cape Cod Community College is proud of our neighboring partnerships with the business and law-enforcement community which have mutual interests, including that of crime prevention.
+Cape Cod Community College is proud of our neighboring partnerships with the business and law-enforcement community which have mutual interests, including that of crime prevention, training, and community engagement.

-This report is designed to provide information on campus services from crime prevention and support to reporting a violation or crime that would impact Cape Cod Community College.
-The statistics for 2017 are in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act and the Higher Education Opportunity Act.
+This report is designed to provide information on campus services, crime prevention, support services, reporting methods, trainings, and how our campus alert system RAVE makes notifications in an emergency that would impact the Cape Cod Community College members.
+The statistics in this publication are for 2018 and are in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act and the Higher Education Opportunity Act.